The Game Hops On Team Nicki Minaj In Remy Ma Feud: Don’t You Dare ‘Disrespect’ Her

 “This the type of hoe sh*t I hate… This lil b*tch @meekmill aka Meesha salty cause his woman left em,” The Game (Jayceon Terrell Taylor) wrote via social media on Feb.
 26. “Instead of being a REAL N*GGA & leaving the situation with ya head up standing tall, you in ya feelings so you get her house robbed & do f*ck n*gga shit fronting for the followers she gave you.”
 That’s not all.

-The Game continued his heated message, “Liking pictures & leaving comments on posts that disrespect the woman who gave you life, actually loved yo dusty ass, bought you shit you couldn’t ever afford on yo own & even stood by your side when [Drake] bodied you.. instead of leaving yo bum ass like she should’ve, she held yo skinny rat face havin ass down!
-Now she gone & all you can do is try & sh*t on her every chance you get over social media?
-Straight p*ssy sh*t.”
+The Game continued his heated message, “Liking pictures & leaving comments on posts that disrespect the woman who gave you life, actually loved yo dusty ass, bought you shit you couldn’t ever afford on yo own & even stood by your side when [Drake] bodied you.. instead of leaving yo bum ass like she should’ve, she held yo skinny rat face havin ass down!”
+He’s clearly not having it!

 HollywoodLifers, are you glad to see The Game defending Nicki Minaj?
 Let us know!